Khan/engblog/src/posts/i18nize-templates.rst

 whether that element separates natural language text or not.

-Note that while related to the concept of HTML inline elements, the implementation of nltext-separation is slightly different, due to the semantics of some of the HTML tags.
-For instance, ``<textarea>`` is an inline element, but we consider it to separate nltext because text inside a textarea is semantically separate from the text before and after it.
-Likewise, we special case ``<br><br>`` to separate nltext, since semantically it's used by HTML authors as a synonym for ``<p>``.
+Note that while related to the concept of HTML inline elements, the implementation of natural language text separation is slightly different, due to the semantics of some of the HTML tags.
+For instance, ``<textarea>`` is an inline element, but we consider it to separate natural language text ("nltext") because text inside a textarea is semantically separate from the text before and after it.
+Likewise, we special case ``<br><br>`` to separate natural language text, since semantically it's used by HTML authors as a synonym for ``<p>``.

 The rules for whether an element separates natural language text are subtle in the details but simple in broad outline:

-* **An HTML tag**: yes for block elements, no for HTML elements
+* **An HTML tag**: yes for block elements, no for inline elements
 * **A run of text between HTML tags**: no, by definition; but yes inside cdata sections like ``<script>``
 * **A template variable**: no